 No, this is not normal!
-This one of the most common dental problems, and also the most misunderstood.
+This is one of the most common dental problems and also the most misunderstood.
 One out of every two American adults aged 30 and over has periodontal disease, according to the Centers for Disease Control and Prevention.
 In adults 65 and older, prevalence rates increase to 70.1 percent.

 Gum disease facts:

 - Gum disease is caused by the bacteria in plaque.

 - Bleeding gums are NOT normal.

 - Gum disease is treatable.

 - Gum disease should be treated as soon as possible.
 The longer you have it, the more damage it causes.

 - You can just take antibiotics for your bleeding gums.